 In order to keep my skills sharp and my dental knowledge current, I love to teach!
 I am an associate clinical professor at the University of Pennsylvania School of Dental Medicine, postgraduate education, and former associate clinical professor in the Jonathan and Maxine Ferencz advanced education program in prosthodontics.
 Teaching is an opportunity to give back for what I have received, and an opportunity to help nurture the next generation of dentists.
 I enjoy educating and mentoring young prosthodontists.
 They are the future of my specialty.

 I am an artist at heart!
 Before I decided to pursue dentistry as a career, I was a professional musician.
 Prosthodontics gives me the opportunity to combine art, science, and technology.
 My career has afforded me the ability to change people’s lives, which makes every day incredibly rewarding for me!

 My team and I strive to make every day enjoyable for the patients we see.
-We have worked together for close to 20 years.
+We have worked together for more than 20 years.
 Each and every member of my team brings incredible talent and strength to the office.
 We function as a team, and are devoted to providing the best care for our patients.
 Making people’s lives better is truly our greatest reward!

 Family and Community

-I was raised in the Bronx, NY, and have lived in Princeton for the past 27 years.
-I have two wonderful children, a daughter-in-law, and a new grandson.
+I was raised in the Bronx, NY, and have lived in Princeton for the past 30 years.
+I have two wonderful children, a daughter-in-law, and two grandsons.
 In my spare time, I enjoy playing the piano, gardening, traveling, and swimming.
-I am also active in my community, and have donated to the Dental Lifeline Network for more than twenty years in conjunction with the New Jersey Dental Association.
+I am an officer in the American College of Prosthodontists, active in my community, and have donated to the Dental Lifeline Network for more than 25 years in conjunction with the New Jersey Dental Association.
 I am also proud to be involved with Dental Volunteers for Israel and have made several trips to Israel specifically to treat underprivileged Arab, Christian, and Jewish children in Jerusalem.